 Time: 30 mins.+

-Rules: A team member says something they've never done before, but if those playing have done it, they lower one of their fingers.
+Rules: A team member says something they've never done before, but if those playing has done it, they lower one of their fingers.
 The person with the most fingers left wins the game.

 If I were to host a version of the game, my first entry might be, "Never have I ever bought noise-canceling headphones."